Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

-Scripts for the manuscript: [AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]
+Scripts for the manuscript: [3D printing and deep learning enable holistic and dynamic analyses of tens of thousands of parasites infecting hundreds of genotypes]

-Welcome to the repository for the scripts used in our manuscript, ”[AI-powered holistic and dynamic plant-pathology to deliver new sources of resistance]”.
-This repository contains code written in Python and R for various tasks, including controlling an imaging tower, working with QR codes, deep-learning model Fast-nema for nematode capture ,statistical modeling using the BLUES model, and data visualisation.
+Welcome to the repository for the scripts used in our manuscript, "3D printing and deep learning enable holistic and dynamic analyses of tens of thousands of parasites infecting hundreds of genotypes”.
+This repository contains code written in Python and R for various tasks, including controlling an imaging tower, working with QR codes, deep-learning model Fast-nema for nematode capture ,statistical modeling using the BLUES model, and data visualisation, as well as STL files for 3D printing.
+This workshop was developmed by Siyuan Wei, Jie Zhou, Olaf Kranse, and Sebastian, Eves-van den Akker.

 Table of Contents